MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-back-up-orchestrator.md

 ## Orchestrator database

 The Orchestrator database is a standard SQL Server database that is supported by DPM.
-You should make sure to backup the service master key and store it in a secure off\-site location.
+You should make sure to back up the service master key and store it in a secure off\-site location.
 For more information, see [BACKUP SERVICE MASTER KEY \(Transact\-SQL\)](/sql/t-sql/statements/backup-service-master-key-transact-sql).

 ## Next steps